Showing posts with label Peter Rodulfo. Show all posts

 Jerome Cardan is one of several independent-minded figures from Renaissance intellectual history whom Browne was highly critical of, yet read closely.
 Other notable candidates of similar critical influence upon Browne include Cardan's countryman, the polymath Giambattista della Porta (1538-1615) the Belgian scientist Van Helmont (1577-1644) the Swiss physician Paracelsus (1494-1541) and the German scholar of comparative religion Athanasius Kircher (1602-1680).

-C.G.Jung's Memories, Dreams, Reflections (1963) like Browne's Religio Medici (1643) is an autobiographical account and spiritual testament which includes many philosophical digressions.
+C.G.
+Jung's Memories, Dreams, Reflections (1963) just like Browne's Religio Medici (1643) is an autobiographical account and spiritual testament which includes many philosophical digressions.
 The biggest difference between the two autobiographies being whilst Religio Medici was penned before its author embarked upon a medical career, C.G.
 Jung's Memories, Dreams, Reflections was written after a long medical career, shortly before the author's death.
-It includes recollections of some of the many dreams Jung had, of digging up the bones of prehistoric animals, of kneeling to hand a girl an umbrella, of a tree transformed by frost, of his father reading a fish-skin bound Bible and many equally bizarre others.
+It includes recollections of some of the many dreams which Jung had, including of digging up the bones of prehistoric animals, of kneeling to hand a girl an umbrella, of a tree transformed by frost, of his father reading a fish-skin bound Bible among others.
 According to Jung-

 'The dream is a little hidden door in the innermost and most secret recesses of the psyche, opening into that cosmic night which was psyche long before there was any ego consciousness....All consciousness separates; but in dreams we put on the likeness of the more universal, truer, more eternal man dwelling in the darkness of primordial night.
 [8]

 Jung's dream which heralded his encounter with alchemy occurred in 1926 when he dreamt he was travelling through the Lombardy plain in Northern Italy.
 Upon viewing a large manor house located near Verona he entered its courtyard.
 Suddenly its gates slammed shut and he thought to himself, 'Now, we are caught in the seventeenth century'.
-Only much later did Jung come to realize that his dream alluded to his many years of studying alchemy, the golden age of alchemy being the seventeenth century.
+Only much later did he come to realize that his dream alluded to his many years of studying alchemy, the golden age of alchemy being the seventeenth century.

 He looked at his own Soul